What is Mastitis & What are the Symptoms?

-- Make sure your baby is latching and attaches well at the breast to help your breast milk to flow freely.
+- Make sure your baby is latching and attaching well at the breast to help your breast milk to flow freely.

 - Try not to suddenly cut down on feeds or abruptly start to go longer in between feeding your baby, particularly if you are suffering from swollen or cracked nipples from breastfeeding.
-Our No Harm Nipple Balm is the perfect solution to help reduce soreness, promote healing and repair cracked skin caused by breastfeeding.
+Our No Harm Nipple Balm is the perfect solution to help reduce soreness and soothe cracked, dry skin when breastfeeding.